 Michael Schumacher holds the record for the most wins at this circuit, having won at Imola on seven occasions – over double the number of wins of any other driver.

 Three drivers on the 2023 grid have previously won at Imola.
-Fernando Alonso was victorious in the 2005 San Marino Grand Prix, Lewis Hamilton won in 2020 and Max Verstappen has won the Emilia Romagna Grand Prix in each of the last two seasons.
+Fernando Alonso was victorious in the 2005 San Marino Grand Prix, Lewis Hamilton won in 2020 and Max Verstappen has won the Emilia Romagna Grand Prix in 2021 and 2022.

 In 2022, Max Verstappen became the first driver to record a Grand Slam at the circuit.